 Stephen Boyle was the Rochester Rattlers number one selection (third overall) in the 2012 MLL Supplemental Draft.
 He has played in two career MLL games with the Boston Cannons, and he scored two goals and added one assist for three points in those two games.
 Although Boyle doesn’t have much experience in MLL his collegiate career at Johns Hopkins shows that he is full of potential.

 Boyle was a three-time All-American at John’s Hopkins.
 He led Hopkins in goals (32), assists (23), and points (55) as a senior, and he was named Hopkins Outstanding Attacker his junior and senior seasons.
 As a junior Boyle was named a USILA Honorable Mention All-American after he scored 21 goals and added 17 assists for 38 points.
 As a freshman Boyle was also named a USILA Honorable Mention All-American when he scored 23 goals and added 14 assists for 37 points.
 Boyle finished his Hopkins career with 95 goals and 69 assists for 164 points.

-Boyle was the 12th overall selection in the 2010 MLL Draft by the Boston Cannons.
+th overall selection in the 2010 MLL Draft by the Boston Cannons.